Amul: India's Dairy Giant

 Company Overview

-Amul, a trailblazer in the dairy industry, has its headquarters located in Anand, Gujarat, India.
-It operates under the Gujarat Co-operative Milk Marketing Federation Ltd. (GCMMF) and has been a driving force in the cooperative movement in India since its inception in 1946.
+Amul, a pioneering name in the dairy sector, is based in Anand, Gujarat, India.
+The company operates under the Gujarat Co-operative Milk Marketing Federation Ltd. (GCMMF) and has been a cornerstone of the cooperative movement since its inception in 1946.

 Financial Indicators

-Amul's financial trajectory is marked by notable achievements, with its brand value reaching $3.3 billion by 2023.
-This marks an impressive growth of 11%, highlighting Amul's stable market performance and consumer trust.
-With a Brand Strength Index (BSI) score of 91.0 out of 100, Amul holds an AAA+ rating, underscoring its status as the world’s strongest food brand.
+Amul's financial trajectory is impressive, with its brand value reaching $3.3 billion by 2023, reflecting an 11% growth.
+The company's Brand Strength Index (BSI) score stands at 91.0 out of 100, earning an AAA+ rating, which solidifies its position as the world’s strongest food brand.

 Important Company Events

-• 1946: The beginning of Amul, which sparked a cooperative movement in Anand, Gujarat.
+• 1946: Establishment of Amul, initiating a cooperative movement in Anand, Gujarat.

-• 2001: Launch of India’s first sports drink, Stamina, as part of its diversified product range.
+• 2001: Launched India's first sports drink, Stamina, expanding its product range.

-• 2020-2023: Steady growth and innovation, maintaining its status as the world's strongest dairy brand for four consecutive years.
+• 2020-2023: Maintained its status as the world's strongest dairy brand for four consecutive years.

 Facilities and Factories

-Amul's infrastructure consists of a comprehensive network of over 18,600 village cooperative societies across Gujarat, integrated into 18 district cooperative milk producers' unions.
-Its key facilities, including the primary factory in Anand, are equipped with state-of-the-art technology that processes significant volumes of milk, ensuring high-quality dairy products.
+Amul has an extensive network of over 18,600 village cooperative societies across Gujarat, consolidated into 18 district cooperative milk producers' unions.
+The main facility in Anand is equipped with state-of-the-art technology to process large volumes of milk, ensuring high-quality products.

 Persons and Management